parrt/cs601/README.md

 ### SOFTWARE

 Students can use any Java development environment they want, but I will be testing projects under OS X (or Linux) so make sure that your projects work on a UNIX box.
-The community addition of Intellij is the best Java development environment in my opinion.
+The community edition of Intellij is the best Java development environment in my opinion.
 Projects will be submitted through github.com.

 For help with git, I suggest you download [sourcetree](http://www.sourcetreeapp.com/).
 Intellij knows how to deal with git directly as well.
 You might also find the [Google Chrome extension Github Tree](https://chrome.google.com/webstore/detail/github-tree/ljoidanknjnfhcefkjbhjpmpccgmnobo) useful.